-Figure 3 Locations of temperature monitoring stations established between 1997 and 2014 in Satus, Toppenish and Ahtanum Creeks on the Yakama Reservation
+Figure 3.
+Locations of temperature monitoring stations established between 1997 and 2015 in Satus, Toppenish and Ahtanum Creeks on the Yakama Reservation.
+Some are no longer in use.

 Juvenile steelhead out-migration

 Protocol Title: YRWP Juvenile steelhead outmigration (1996-035-01) v1.0